pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 # Getting started

-Learn how to integrate the Composable Architecture into your project and write your first application.
+Learn how to integrate the Composable Architecture into thy project and write thy first application.

 ## Adding the Composable Architecture as a dependency

-To use the Composable Architecture in a SwiftPM project, add it to the dependencies of your Package.swift and specify the `ComposableArchitecture` product in any targets that need access to the library:
+To use the Composable Architecture 'i a SwiftPM project, add it to the dependencies of your Package.swift and specify the `ComposableArchitecture` product 'i any targets that need access to the library:

 ```swift